Skip to content

 Test a basic C++ component

-One important feature in the C++ language is the so-called smart pointers concept.
-As compared to raw pointers, smart pointers are intended to help ensure that programs free memory and resources whenever they are not referenced any more.
+One important feature in the C++ language is the concept of smart pointers.
+Unlike raw pointers, smart pointers are designed to ensure that programs free memory and resources when they are no longer referenced any more.
 This mechanism thus prevents memory and resource leaks.
-It is also exception safe, meaning that the expected behavior is also guaranteed in the case of an exception.
+It is also exception-safe, meaning that the expected behavior is also guaranteed in the case of an exception.

 In this section, we demonstrate how the behavior of raw and smart pointers can be tested.
-Raw pointers just behave as addresses to memory locations and with raw pointers, it is the responsability of the programmer to deallocate any morey space allocated with a new or a malloc.
-On their side, smart pointers allow to encapsulate memory allocation within classes, so that memory is released whenever the object encapsulating the memory buffer is destroyed.
+Raw pointers simply behave as addresses to memory locations and with raw pointers, so it is the programmer’s responsability to deallocate any memory space allocated with a new or a malloc.
+In contrast, smart pointers allow memory allocation to be encapsulated within classes, ensuring that memory is released whenever the object encapsulating the memory buffer is destroyed.
 Smart pointers are now implemented as part of the C++ standard using the std::unique_ptr or the std::shared_ptr classes.

 For testing the behavior of both raw and smart pointers, we use a simple Test structure, with the following definition: